SyrusNeil/Farm-Management-System/README.md

 agricultural managers to optimize their operations, improve productivity, and contribute to amore sustainable and profitable future for agriculture.
 This system plays a crucial role in addressing the challenges and complexities of the agricultural sector, ensuring food security and economic growth.

-SQL was used for data collection and manipulation/
+SQL was used for data collection and manipulation.
 The website was made using CSS and HTML.